 Your contact lens prescription allows you to purchase contact lenses that match your requirements from opticians or online suppliers.
-You should be given a prescription after a successful contact lens fitting, if you were not given a prescription, in the UK it is your legal right to have a copy, so do not hesitate to ask your optician for it.
+You should always be given a prescription after a successful contact lens fitting.
+If you didn’t receive one, in the UK it’s your legal right to have a copy, so just reach out to your optician and ask.

 Do I need a prescription for contact lenses in the UK?

-When it comes to correcting your eyesight, the answer is yes, you do need a prescription for contact lenses in the UK, as well as regular visits to your optician.
-However, even though you technically don't need a prescription to buy coloured contact lenses, our optical advisor recommends that an eye test will help you choose the ones that will fit you best.
-US law is a little different, as it requires every prescription to be verified by the seller - but you can work around it by ordering your contacts from Vision Direct, saving yourself time and money.
+When it comes to correcting your eyesight, the answer is ‘yes’, you do need a prescription for contact lenses in the UK like you do for eyeglasses, as well as regular visits to your optometrist to check up on your eye health.
+However, even though you technically don't need a prescription to buy coloured contact lenses, our optical advisor recommends that an eye test will help you to choose the most suitable ones.

 Reading your contact lens prescription

 For new contact lens wearers, this video will be especially handy in helping you to learn how to read your prescription correctly.

 You can find your prescription on the piece of paper given to you by your optician during a check-up, on the end/side of your contact lens box or on the blister packs that contain your contact lenses.

 A written prescription usually includes the following specifications: base curve, diameter, power (or sphere), and then additional figures for Cylinder and Axis if you have astigmatism, and Addition and Dominant figures for presbyopia correction.
 The prescription for your left and right eye will be listed separately as they may vary.

 Name & expiry date: Your prescription should also contain the name of your contact lens brand (e.g. Acuvue Oasys) and an expiry date, which is usually a year from the date of your check-up.